Heracles: Children

-All of Heracles' marriages and almost all of his heterosexual affairs resulted in births of a number of sons and at least four daughters.
+All of Heracles's marriages and almost all of his affairs resulted in births of a number of sons and at least four daughters.

 One of the most prominent is Hyllus, the son of Heracles and Deianeira or Melite.
-The term Heracleidae, although it could refer to all of Heracles' children and further descendants, is most commonly used to indicate the descendants of Hyllus, in the context of their lasting struggle for return to Peloponnesus, out of where Hyllus and his brothers—the children of Heracles by Deianeira—were thought to have been expelled by Eurystheus.
+The term Heracleidae, although it could refer to all of Heracles's children and further descendants, is most commonly used to indicate the descendants of Hyllus, in the context of their lasting struggle for return to Peloponnesus, out of where Hyllus and his brothers—the children of Heracles by Deianeira—were thought to have been expelled by Eurystheus.

 The children of Heracles by Megara are collectively well known because of their ill fate, but there is some disagreement among sources as to their number and individual names.
 Apollodorus lists three, Therimachus, Creontiades and Deicoon; to these Hyginus adds Ophitus and, probably by mistake, Archelaus, who is otherwise known to have belonged to the Heracleidae, but to have lived several generations later.
 A scholiast on Pindar' s odes provides a list of seven completely different names: Anicetus, Chersibius, Mecistophonus, Menebrontes, Patrocles, Polydorus, Toxocleitus.

 Other well-known children of Heracles include Telephus, king of Mysia (by Auge), and Tlepolemus, one of the Greek commanders in the Trojan War (by Astyoche).

-According to Herodotus, a line of 22 Kings of Lydia descended from Hercules and Omphale.
+According to Herodotus, a line of 22 Kings of Lydia descended from Heracles and Omphale.
 The line was called Tylonids after his Lydian name.

 The divine sons of Heracles and Hebe are Alexiares and Anicetus.